On efficiently solvable cases of Quantum k-SAT: Introduction

-The key advantage of this approach, and what makes it a parameterized algorithm, is the following --- the \emph{degree} of $P$, and hence the runtime of the algorithm, scale exponentially only in $b$ and a ``radius'' parameter $r$ of the transfer filtration (assuming $k\in O(1)$, see Equation~(\ref{eqn:runtime}) for an explicit bound on runtime).
-Thus, given a transfer filtration where $b$ and $r$ are at most logarithmic, finding a (product state) solution to $k$-QSAT reduces to solving for a single root over $\complex$ for a single univariate polynomial $h_1$ of polynomial degree, which can be done in polynomial time~\cite{SCHONHAGE1985118,S86}.
-Indeed, in Section~\ref{scn:parameterized} we give a non-trivial family of $k$-uniform hypergraphs, denoted Crash (Figure~\ref{fig:crash}), for which our algorithm runs in polynomial time, whereas brute force diagonalization would require exponential time.

-Conveniently, even when the foundation $b$ and radius $r$ are superlogarithmic, our algorithm still gives a \emph{constructive} proof that all $k$-QSAT instances satisfying the preconditions of Theorem~\ref{theorem} have a (product state) solution.
-In particular, in Corollary~\ref{cor:actually} and Theorem~\ref{thm:general}, we observe that such hypergraphs must have SDRs, and so we {constructively} reproduce the result of \cite{LLMSS10} that any $3$-QSAT instance with an SDR is satisfiable (by a product state) (again, assuming the additional conditions of Theorem~\ref{theorem} are met).
+If, on the other hand, the foundation size $b$ and radius $r$ of the input $k$-QSAT instance are \emph{super}logarithmic, then our algorithm requires superpolynomial time.
+Even here, however, the framework yields a new result: it gives a \emph{constructive} proof that all $k$-QSAT instances satisfying the preconditions of Theorem~\ref{theorem} have a (product state) solution.
+In particular, in Corollary~\ref{cor:actually} and Theorem~\ref{thm:general}, we observe that such hypergraphs must have SDRs, and so we {constructively} reproduce the result of \cite{LLMSS10} that any $3$-QSAT instance with an SDR is satisfiable by a product state (again, assuming the additional conditions of Theorem~\ref{theorem} are met).

 Finally, although this result stems primarily from tools of projective algebraic geometry (AG), the presentation herein avoids any explicit mention of AG terminology (with the exception of defining the term ``generic'' in Section~\ref{sscn:generic}) to be accessible to readers without an AG background.
 For completeness, a brief overview of the ideas in AG terms is given at the end of Section~\ref{scn:parameterized}.\\